Russo-Ukrainian war (2022–present): North Korea

+China

+Politico reported in March 2023 that Chinese state-owned weapons manufacturer Norinco shipped assault rifles, drone parts, and body armour to Russia between June and December 2022.
+According to the US, Chinese ammunition has been used in Ukraine.
+In May 2023, the European Union identified that Chinese and UAE firms were supplying weapon components to Russia.
+In April 2024, China was reported to have provided Russia with geospatial intelligence, machine tools for tanks, and propellants for missiles.
+In September 2024, Reuters reported documents indicating Russia had established a weapons programme in China to develop long-range attack drones, with assistance from local specialists, for use in the invasion.

+In September 2026, The Telegraph and Politico uncovered Russian documents showing a Chinese state-owned firm supplying Russia with materials to build drones which Russia uses to attack Ukraine.
+According to experts, the scale of the shipments and military importance of the destination suggested that Chinese officials were aware of the transfers.

 Others and sanction evasions

 Putin and Chinese president Xi Jinping at the 16th BRICS summit in Kazan, Russia.
 Most of the Global South countries took a neutral position towards the war and maintained good relations with Russia.

-Politico reported in March 2023 that Chinese state-owned weapons manufacturer Norinco shipped assault rifles, drone parts, and body armour to Russia between June and December 2022, with some shipments via third countries including Turkey and the United Arab Emirates.
-According to the US, Chinese ammunition has been used on battlefields in Ukraine.
-In May 2023, the European Union identified that Chinese and UAE firms were supplying weapon components to Russia.
-In April 2024, China was reported to have provided Russia with geospatial intelligence, machine tools for tanks, and propellants for missiles.
-In September 2024, Reuters reported documents indicating Russia had established a weapons programme in China to develop and produce long-range attack drones, with assistance from local specialists, for use in the invasion.
 In July 2025, Ukraine's Main Directorate of Intelligence reported that Laos had sent a 50-person demining crew to Kursk, though Laos denied the claim.

 Russia imports sensitive electronics, machinery, auto parts, and defence equipment from India.
 Trade like oil sales has surged since 2022, boosting revenue for Russian state-owned companies.
 To bypass sanctions and manage its currency surplus, Russia pays in rupees, supporting both civilian and military needs.
 Reuters reported in July 2025 that according to Indian customs data, an Indian company shipped military-use explosive compounds valued at $1.4 million to Russia in December 2024.

 Russia has continued to make billions from fossil fuel exports to the West.
 Ukraine's Western allies have paid Russia more for its hydrocarbons than they have given Ukraine in aid.
 In 2025 Slovakia and Hungary rejected an EU plan to phase out deliveries of Russian gas via Turkey by 2028.
 "Laundromat refineries" in Turkey and India process Russian crude and sell the refined fuel to sanctioning countries.
-Russia has also developed partnerships with India and UAE that actively support its efforts to evade sanctions.
+Russia has also developed partnerships with India and the UAE that actively support its efforts to evade sanctions.

-In 2022 approximately 400,000 US-made semiconductors worth $53.6 million were shipped to Russia via Maldives, accounting for almost 20% of Maldives's exports.
-Maldives has no native semiconductor manufacturers; all of its exports are by Russian shell companies, most headquartered in Hong Kong.
-From 2015 to 2021, average annual trade between Russia and Turkey in 45 military-linked materials was $28 million; from January to October 2023 it was $158 million.
+In 2022, approximately 400,000 US-made semiconductors worth $53.6 million were shipped to Russia via the Maldives, accounting for almost 20% the Maldives's exports.
+The Maldives has no native semiconductor manufacturers; all of its exports are by Russian shell companies, most headquartered in Hong Kong.
+From 2015 to 2021, average annual trade between Russia and Turkey in 45 military-linked materials was $28 million; from January to October 2023, it was $158 million.

 From January 2022 to mid-2025, the United States imported $24.51 billion of Russian goods, mainly fertilisers, enriched uranium and plutonium, and palladium.